Another day, another HDR format to get to grips with. Here’s your guide to the latest in HDR10+.

 Philips, like Panasonic, supports a mixture of Dolby Vision and HDR10+ across its range of TVs.
 That leaves LG and Sony in the corner of Dolby Vision, with Samsung the only holdout on the Dolby Vision front.

 For owners of older Panasonic TVs, the brand’s 2017 “4K Pro” TVs – essentially the EX750 LCD, and the EZ952 and EZ1002 OLED models – all received a firmware update.
-The majority of its 2018 4K lineup has also received a HDR10+ enabling firmware.
+The majority of its 2018 4K lineup has also had a HDR10+ enabling firmware.

 Current and future titles in HDR10+